Reviewing a Decision

 A review of a final decision of a Judicial Registrar or Tribunal Officer is conducted as a hearing de novo – a hearing de novo is a fresh consideration of the application for assistance.

 Time-limit for making an application for review of a JR or TO Decision

 An applicant may apply to review the final decision of a Judicial Registrar or Tribunal Officer within 14 days of the decision.
 The Application for Review of Decision of Judicial Registrar (Form 2) or Application for Review of Tribunal Officer (Form 3) must be accompanied by an affidavit in support outlining the grounds for review.
 An applicant will have an opportunity to file any additional material they wish to rely upon within 28 days of the application for review being filed.

 The application for review is treated as a fresh hearing of the original application for assistance.
 Upon review, the Tribunal may either refuse the application for review or make its own decision in substitution for the original order.

 The review by a Tribunal member may be determined on the material provided in support of the application without the need for a hearing.
 However, if the Tribunal member considers a hearing necessary, the applicant must be advised of the date and time set for the hearing.

-Unless the Tribunal otherwise orders, lodging an application for review of a Judicial Registrar’s decision does not operate to stay the decision made by a Judicial Registrar.
+Unless the Tribunal otherwise orders, lodging an application for review of a Judicial Registrar or Tribunal Officer decision does not operate to stay the decision made by the original decision maker.

-Further information regarding Judicial Registrar reviews can be obtained by contacting the registrar at your local Tribunal.
+Further information regarding Judicial Registrar and Tribunal Officer reviews can be obtained by contacting the registrar at your local Tribunal.